 After the first year, continuing matriculated graduate students are provided are given five additional years of limited priority for housing.
 Limited priority years are not automatically cumulative, so students do not receive additional years of limited priority for subsequent degrees.
 Students who live in residences that are open year-round and who remain in continuous occupancy in their rooms or apartments may renew their contracts annually if they meet certain eligibility requirements.
 Students who live in residences that are open only during the academic year, or who want to change residences, re-enter the lottery each year.
 Stanford also offers subsidized off-campus apartments as part of the first year guarantee.
 Students apply for these through the graduate housing application process.

 Single graduate students may request assignment to furnished graduate apartments in a variety of configurations.
-Studios, efficiency two-bedroom units (shared kitchen and bath), two-, three- and four-bedroom apartments are available.
+Studios, efficiency two-bedroom units (shared kitchen and bath), junior studios (private bedroom and bath with shared kitchen), two-, three- and four-bedroom apartments are available.

-One-, two-, and three-bedroom apartments (furnished and unfurnished) are provided for students with children, based on the number of dependents.
+Furnished one-, two-, and three-bedroom apartments are available for students with children, based on the number of dependents.
 Housing for students with children is available to married couples, domestic partners, and single parents who have dependent children living with them.
 Housing is not provided for extended families, including the parents and siblings of students, or live-in day care staff.